simply-pouria/Kanna/README.md

 sends this message

-$resetdatabase , $history , $clearhistory are bot admin-only commands hopefully they will be avalible for server admins once database became exclusive for each server.
+$resetdatabase , $history , $clearhistory are admin-only commands. hopefully they will be avalible for server mods once database becomes exclusive for each server.